ruby/reline/doc/for_users.md

 When the undo command is given and the immediately preceding command is undoable, that preceding command is undone.

-### "Fall-Through" Undo
+### "Pass-Through" Undo

-When the undo command is given and the immediately preceding command is not undoable, the undo command "falls through" to commands given earlier.
+When the undo command is given and the immediately preceding command is not undoable, the undo command "passes through" to commands given earlier.
 Reline searches backward through the most recent commands for the current line:

 - When an undoable command is found, that command is undone, and the search ends.